espressomd/espresso/doc/sphinx/system_manipulation.rst

     gt.system_CMS()

   Returns the center of mass of the whole system.
-It currently does not factor in the density fluctuations of the Lattice-Boltzmann fluid.
+It currently does not factor in the density fluctuations of the lattice Boltzmann fluid.

 * The center-of-mass velocity